y-takefuji/6_skills_for_data_scientists/README.md

 <pre>
-Spearman's correlation: monotonic, range from -1 to 1 Kendall's tau: monotonic, range from -1 to 1 Goodman=Kruskal gamma: monotonic, range -1 to 1
-Somers'D:monotonic, range -1 to 1
+Spearman's correlation: monotonic, range from -1 to 1 Kendall's tau: monotonic, range from -1 to 1 Goodman-Kruskal gamma: monotonic, range -1 to 1 Somers'D: monotonic range -1 to 1
-Hoeffding's D: nonmonotonic, range 0 to 1
+Hoeffding's D: nonmonotonic, range 0 to 1 Blum-Kiefer-Rosenblatt's R: nonmonotonic, range -1 to 1 Bergsma-Dassios-Yanagimoto's tau: nonmonotonic, range -1 to 1
 </pre>

 # Fundamental principles on machine learning